jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 __Auto Unsanction Web Mail__

 I find 8 to be a good spot for legitimate work email vs personal email.
+Feel Free to edit this threshold.
 Be sure to use the "edit and preview results" to check you are not going to block actual used business mail.
-Note that Gmail is a 10 so you'll need to unsanction manually.
+Note that Gmail is a 10 so you'll need to unsanction Gmail manually.

 ![image](https://github.com/user-attachments/assets/dabc23fa-3854-42ce-89e7-73ccffc611c1)